 2. Get Morning Sunlight

-3. Gradually Adjust Bedtime
+3. Gradually Adjust Your Bedtime

 4. Avoid Long Daytime Naps